Home

 They have now ceased trading and the Touch Board plugin is no longer being maintained.

-These folks provide a circuit board that combines and arduino variant, MIDI / MP3 decoder and a capacitive sensor input.
-I have found the capacitive sensor more consistent than the Adafruit variant.
-Search on their site for "Touch board".
+These folks provided a circuit board that combines and arduino variant, MIDI / MP3 decoder and a capacitive sensor input.

 Additional problem found (28MAy 2024) the conductive paint supplied with the boards deteriorates over time.
 This is an issue if you have used the paint to bridge between contacts to convert the board to MIDI mode.
 Use solder if you need a permament solution.
 Making a MIDI based instrument.